 It is important to note that you should always consult a doctor before starting to use any of these herbs as some of them can have bad reactions with other medication you may be taking!

 Unfortunately “natural” doesn’t immediately mean “safe”!
-However, here are some herbs that have been tested and found to have real benefits.
+However, here are some herbs that have been tested and found to have actual benefits.

 Also called Marian thistle, it contains compounds called “silymarin”.
 Milk thistle extract studies have shown that this extract can regenerate, regulate and strengthen liver functions.